devalot/hs-exceptions/README.md

 failure.
 This allows you to write short code that implicitly checks the return value of every function.

-Things tend to get a bit messing when you mix monads though...
+Things tend to get a bit messy when you mix monads though...